 Our goal is to support all survivors regardless of how they identify.
 The reality is that men and boys experience interpersonal violence at rates higher than reported.

 Some men may never have spoken about their experience before or even acknowledged it.
-Men who are reaching out for help for the first time may be very nervous or defensive about asking for help, unsure of what to expect, or ambivalent about moving forward.
-Men and boys who have been sexually assaulted or abused may also face some additional challenges because of societal attitudes and stereotypes about men and masculinity.
-Socialized as boys to hide and deny emotions such as fear, sadness and depression - men often fall back on ineffective coping mechanisms that can lead to addictions, risky physical activities, anger management issues, suicide, and violence against themselves or others.
+Men reaching out for help for the first time may be very nervous or defensive about asking for help, unsure of what to expect, or ambivalent about moving forward.
+Men and boys who have been sexually assaulted or abused may also face additional challenges because of societal attitudes and stereotypes about men and masculinity.
+Socialized as boys to hide and deny emotions such as fear, sadness, and depression - men often fall back on ineffective coping mechanisms that can lead to addictions, risky physical activities, anger management issues, suicide, and violence against themselves or others.

 1in6: Provides educational information and resources for men who’ve been sexually abused or assaulted.
 (Adapted from RAINN)

 Jim Hopper: A website with articles that discuss the effects of child sexual abuse on adult men.
 (Adapted from RAINN)

 Male Survivor: A website with information and resources for male survivors of sexual violence.
 (Adapted from RAINN)